KrishRVH/word-frequency-counter/README.md

   - Optional pointer to a `wc_limits` struct (`NULL` = same behavior as `wc_open`).
 - Returns:
   - Non-NULL on success.
-  - `NULL` on allocation failure, or if supplied limits are impossible to satisfy (e.g., `static_size` too small to hold even minimal structures).
+  - `NULL` on allocation failure, or if supplied limits are impossible to satisfy (e.g., `static_size` too small to hold even minimal structures under the configured budget).

 ```c
 void wc_close(wc *w);